 A city's curfew law can also include a provision giving local law enforcement the ability to choose more lenient and socially constructive curfew enforcement policies (compared to automatic citation or arrest of offending minors).
 These alternatives might include issuing a warning, recommending a counseling program, or simply taking the minor home.

-This selective enforcement and discretion in dealing with violations of juvenile curfew laws can help when addressing specific situations, but they have also been the basis for challenging certain juvenile curfew laws in the court system.
+Discretion and leniency when dealing with violations of juvenile curfew laws can help kids avoid criminal consequences.
+However, selective enforcement of vague curfew laws has also been the basis for legal challenges to certain juvenile curfew laws in the court system.

 Juvenile Curfew Laws: Ask Local Authorities